CapraLab/pdbmap/README.md

 The datasets which are integrated are a combination of SQL tables created by pdbmap.py, and a variety of raw data files downloaded to the filesystem.

-Typically PSB Pipeline users will download the various resources discussed at https://github.com/CapraLab/pipeline_download_scripts and point their .config files to the SQL Server at Vanderbilt.
+__Typically PSB Pipeline users will download the various resources discussed at https://github.com/CapraLab/pipeline_download_scripts and point their .config files to the SQL Server at Vanderbilt.__

-Therefore, the below documentation primarily targets PDBMap software maintainers, and those who wish to populate their own local SQL Server.
+__Therefore, the below documentation primarily targets PDBMap software maintainers, and those who wish to populate their own local SQL Server.__

+____

 The PDBMap library (lib/PDBMap*.py) is a critical component of the Personal Structural Biology (PSB) Pipeline.

+Creation of tables in the SQL database is accomplished mainly by scripts/create_schema*.sql scripts.

-Loading of variant datasets into a SQL database is accomplished by the pdbmap.py command line.
+Loading of variant datasets into a SQL database is accomplished by the pdbmap.py command line, and notes for typical variant sets are found below.

-Legacy features of the library included visualation and analysis of genomic features in context of protein structures.
+An earlier design of the PDBMap library loaded Protein structures (chains/residues) into SQL tables and pre-aligned those data to genomic ENST* transcript sequences.
+This enabled global analysis of proteomoe-geonome interplay, and automated visualization of variant positions.

-However, as the library has evolved, Protein structures (pdb/modbase/swiss) are no longer stored in the SQL database.
+However, as the library has evolved, today Protein structures (pdb/modbase/swiss) are no longer stored in the SQL database.
-Rather the lib/PDBMap{Protein,Modbase,Swiss}.py modules load these structures directly from the filesystem.
+Rather the python lib/PDBMap{Protein,Modbase,Swiss}.py modules load these structures directly from the filesystem.
+The hope in this change is that the structural databases can be refreshed more easily, non-canonical transcript alignments can be more easily supported, and that some practicaility has been gained at the expense of theoretical elegance.

+I have left documentation of the prior design in a "historical" section at the end.

 ## PDBMap External Dependencies